Practice Essentials

 Epidemiology

-Most fissures affecting the pediatric population manifest in children aged 6-24 months; however, the overall incidence of the problem is not well described.
+Most fissures affecting the pediatric population manifest in children aged 6-24 months; however, the overall incidence of the problem has not been well described.

 Prognosis

-Large prospective series describing outcome in patients following surgical intervention for chronic anal fissure also are lacking in the literature.
-However, most authors report that anal dilatation and lateral subcutaneous sphincterotomy are both effective therapeutic interventions for chronic anal fissures.
+Large prospective series describing outcome in patients following surgical intervention for chronic anal fissure have been lacking in the literature.